saugatkandel/sopt/README.md

-# Second Order Optimization
+# AD-based Second Order Optimization

-Tensorflow and autograd reverse-mode optimization routines that use a damped Gauss-Newton matrix.
+Tensorflow reverse-mode optimization routines that use a damped Gauss-Newton matrix.
 The methods included are:

 1) Levenberg-Marquardt
 2) Curveball
+3) Nonlinear conjugate gradient (PR)
+4) Backtracking and adaptive linesearch methods
+5) An interface to the scipy optimizer class.

 The code here is primarily based on the references:

-1) https://j-towns.github.io/2017/06/12/A-new-trick.html ("trick" for reverse-mode jacobian-vector product calculations)
-2) https://arxiv.org/abs/1805.08095 (theory for the Curveball method)
-3) https://github.com/jotaf98/curveball (a mixed-mode (forward + reverse) implementation of Curveball)

 Basics: